 By having your puppy in a crate when you have to leave the house, you can enjoy peace of mind, knowing that your puppy is safe and comfortable, and your home is not being soiled or your furniture is not being chewed on.

-A dog or puppy should never be left in a crate for long periods of time.
-The maximum amount of time spent in a crate should be 5 hours.
+Make sure that your pup is not left in a crate too long!
+According to the U.S. Humane Society, puppies under 6 months old should not be in a crate for more than 3 or 4 hours at a time.
 If your dog is left in a crate too long, your dog will become anxious and possibly injure themselves by panicking and trying to get out.

 A crate offers your dog a secure and private space of their own.
 Your dog will be able to go to their den to sleep, relax and feel comfortable.